tonykcao/Grid-GUI/README.md

-Credits: code derived and inpired by
+Credits: code derived from and inpired by

 https://github.com/catsocks/sdl-grid/